Defining a Calendar of Working Time

 You can use the Organizer to copy items (such as calendars) from one project or template to another.
 You can also use the Organizer to delete or rename a calendar.
 If you copy a calendar to the GLOBAL.MPT file, the calendar becomes part of all newly created project documents.
 For example, to customize the Standard calendar for all new projects, you follow these basic steps:

 Choose Tools, Change Working Times to edit the Standard calendar in an active project document.
-Define special working times, holidays, and hours in the Standard calendar, as described in the section "Editing the Standard Calendar."
+Define special working times, holidays, and hours in the Standard calendar, as described in the section "Editing the Standard Calendar," earlier in this chapter.

 Use the Organizer to copy the customized Standard calendar to the GLOBAL.MPT file, replacing the existing Standard calendar in the GLOBAL.MPT file.
 The Standard calendar for all new projects will then have the customized features.
 See the section "Copying Calendars to the Global Template," later in this chapter.